Kasrazn97/Logo_Detection/README.md

 <a name="dataset"></a>
 ### 1. Dataset

-The raw dataset we deployed consists of images representing the following logos: Nike, Adidas, Under Armour, Puma, The North Face, Starbucks, Apple Inc., Mercedes-Benz, NFL, Emirates, Coca-Cola, Chanel, Toyota, Pepsi, Hard Rock Cafè.
+The raw dataset we deployed consists of images representing the following logos: Nike, Adidas, Under Armour, Puma, The North Face, Starbucks, Apple Inc., Mercedes-Benz, NFL, Coca-Cola, Chanel, Toyota, Pepsi, Hard Rock Cafè.
 We used [Roboflow](https://roboflow.com/?ref=ultralytics) to convert dataset to a COCO format and apply preprocessing steps which include image resize and data augmentation.
 In particular we applied the following augmentations: rotation, blur, flip, shear, exposure, mosaic, crop (both at image and bounding box levels).

  <div align="center">
     <a href="https://roboflow.com/?ref=ultralytics">